issaiass/jetbot_diff_drive/README.md

 This applications function as follows.
 - Launches rviz in a default configuration
 - Launches gazebo with the ros control plugin for motors and the camera plugin
-- This application also loads an intl realsense D435 if is enabled
+- This application also loads an intel realsense D435 if is enabled
+- Also we load the rplidar and laser scan if it is enabled
 - Launches the rqt_robot_steering for give the linear and angular velocity commands
 - After everything launches you could control with the interactive rqt plugin